yaron4u/EnigmaCracker/README.md

    - Open the `docker-compose.yml` file and replace `your_etherscan_api_key` with your actual Etherscan API key.

 3. **Building the Docker Image**
-   From the root directory of the project (where the `Dockerfile` is located), run the following command to build the Docker image:
+   From the root directory of the project in the EnigmaCracker-Docker folder (where the `Dockerfile` is located), run the following command to build the Docker image:
    ```
    docker-compose build
    ```